Comprehensive megafauna guide (2024)

 Attacks

-• Yellow swarmers have fast diagonal movement and rush you, instantly defeating you if they reach you.
+• Yellow swarmers have fast diagonal movement and rush you, knocking out in two hits, then they teleport you, potentially into a spider den where you die.

 • Blue and red swarmers shoot you with disablers and lasers.
 They can shoot their comrades by mistake.